 1. Theo Walcott is still learning his trade/needs time as a centre forward.

 Seriously?
 Theo’s 26.
-Yes, players develop throughout their careers, but for this nonsense to be as true as some seem to think (Ian Wright being a prime culprit for parroting the line) the poor lad must be a painfully slow learner.
+Yes, players develop throughout their careers, but for this nonsense to be as true as some seem to think (Ian Wright is a prime culprit for parroting the line) the poor lad must be a painfully slow learner.
 He’s only a year younger than Diego Costa and Sergio Aguero.
 He’s two years OLDER than Kevin De Bruyne and FOUR years older than Romelu Lukaku.
 The latter pair seem to be catching on pretty quickly.
 Theo’s been at Arsenal, saying he wants to be a striker since he was a teenager.
 How long is it going to take to learn?
-Or, being blunt, for everyone to admit he’s not quite good enough to be world class…
+Or, being blunt, for everyone to admit he’s not quite good enough to be world-class…

 2. Petr Cech is worth 10/20/30 (delete depending on excitability level of pundit/journalist) points to Arsenal this season.

-Firstly, who ever said he was?
+Firstly, whoever said he was?
 Is there a single Liverpool fan deluded enough to think that the Normal One can turn up, click his fingers and turn the Reds into Dortmund circa 2013?
 No. WE ALL KNOW.
-Stop spouting this Klopp-trap as if it is some kind of brilliant insight.
+Stop spouting this Klopp trap as if it is some kind of brilliant insight.

-But also, secondly, do Liverpool actually need a miracle worker?
+But also, secondly, does Liverpool actually need a miracle worker?
 They were runners up in 2014 (with that Uruguayan lad with the big teeth, a fit Daniel Sturridge, the greedy one and an almost but not quite ready for retirement Steven Gerrard).
-Yes, they were tenth when Rodgers was given the tin tack, but that isn’t exactly five points drift at the bottom of the table, no money and no league titles in a quarter of a century…..Oh.
+Yes, they were tenth when Rodgers was given the tin tack, but that isn’t exactly five points adrift at the bottom of the table, no money and no league titles in a quarter of a century…..Oh.
 Well.
 Maybe not the last bit – but the point still stands.
 Getting Liverpool into the top four and maybe winning a cup wouldn’t be a miracle.

 Moan over.
-Although I reserve the right to return to this subject and add to this list!
+Although I reserve the right to return to this subject and add more to this list!